mmitropolitsky/booking.com_hyperledger/README.md

 With Idemix' current implementation anonymity within the channel extends only to which member of an organization is issuing the transaction.
 Hiding which organization is the creator of the transaction is still not realised and currently, that part of our implementation is not possible.
 The initial promise of Hyperledger to have the complete Attribute based ZKP is not implemented as of the latest version 1.4, but it is in the pipeline for future releases.

+## Testing and verification
+Our initial testing and verification involved only manual testing using our REST API.
+Afterwards we added a functional test (a test, which directly calls the app's HTTP endpoints).
+We decided to write a functional test with all the communication and setup overhead of the full network, over an integration test, as it most resembles a real use case for our solution.

+We were provided with a sample dataset consisting of 50 properties and 500 bookings on which we ran the functional test.
+266 of the bookings were detected as overbookings.
+The results were verified by a simple unit test, that traversed the dataset and counted the overbookings.

+We have discovered that the time needed between transaction entering the ledger and consistently detecting an overbooking, is 2.5 seconds.
+Testing with lower time thresholds returned inconsistent numbers, due to the nature of communication between peers in the network and the time needed to disseminate information among them (i.e. gossipping).

+*TEST RESULTS PLEASE*

+The tests were performed on a single machine, running on Ubuntu 18.04 with 16GB RAM, and an 8th generation Intel Core i7 processor.

-## Learnings
+## Lessons learned

 ### Major issues

-*   Hard to setup - not enough documentation and support
+*   A Hyperledger Fabric network is hard to setup - not enough documentation and support
-*   Technology not mature - implementation limitation (e.g. Idemix)
+*   Technology not mature - implementation limitations (e.g. Idemix)

-### Simulation
+### General comments

-We have performed a simulation with a dataset containing 500 bookings, 266 out of which were overbookings.
-We have discovered that the time needed between transaction entering the ledger and detecting an overbooking, is 2.5 seconds.
+We have encountered the "enterprise" problem.
+We were either moving smoothly to the next step or very stuck.
+This is due to the fact that organizations, access control policies and certificate authorities are defined in configuration files.
+In those files there is no validation whatsoever and in case we messed up something, it took a lot of time to find what is wrong.
+The error was not always clear and we took the approach of trial and error until we fix the issues.

+Some exceptions were not very informative.
+However, that turned out to be a design decision on Fabric's part.
+They are sometimes switching log messages with generic ones in order to prevent information leaks if someone is looking through the logs.
+That problem was solved for us with debugging the actual SDK.

 The footprint for an organization is (a minimum of) 5 docker containers (min.
 1 Peer, 1 Orderer, 1 CouchDB instance for storing the ledger, 1 CA node and 1 instance of the chaincode).

-### Setup

-We have encountered the "enterprise" problem.
-We were either moving smoothly to the next step or very stuck.
-This is due to the fact that organizations, access control policies and certificate authorities are defined in configuration files, In those files there is no validation whatsoever and in case we messed up something, it took a lot of time to find what is wrong.
-The error was not always clear to us and we took the approach of trial and error until we fix the issues.

 ### Various Issues and difficulties

 1. In the beginning, we were with the impression that chaincode needs to be instantiated for every channel (in our case channel represents a property).
 This was causing the creation and start of plenty of docker containers (as many properties as we had in our tests).
 Then we discovered that we need the chaincode installed on every peer, instantiated once per channel by one peer and the important fact that there is only one docker container per peer (and it is used for each channel where the chaincode is instantiated).
 1. We were using only one CouchDB instance for all peers in our network, which is conceptually wrong.
 There should be a separate CouchDB instance per peer.